All Products

 linux /boot/vmlinuz-3.16.0-4-amd64 root=UUID=e7e8xxxx-xxxx-xxxx-xxxx-xxxxb9263645 ro single debian-installer=en_US net.ifnames=0 vga=792 console=tty0 console=ttyS0,115200n8

-5. (Optional) Run the following command to view the configuration file after modification.
-Ensure that the disk partition identifiers configured in the GRUB configuration file are all changed to UUIDs.
+5. (Optional) Run the following command to view the modified configuration file.
+This ensures that all disk partition identifiers in GRUB now use the UUID format.

 sudo cat /boot/grub2/grub.cfg